Glagan/MyMangaDex/README.md

 ## Features
 MyMangaDex improve 3 pages:
 ### Follow page
+* Display the thumbnail of the manga when hovering
 * Highlight last read chapters
 * Remove old chapters from the list.
 You can also import your data from MyAnimeList here (The last read of every manga you follow on MangaDex)